hubleto/developer/v0/book/content/pages/advanced-development/hooks.md

 # Automation hooks

-Automation hooks serve the purpes as their name suggest - to automate workflow.
+Automation hooks serve the purpose as their name suggest - to automate workflow.

 | Topic                                                                               |
 | ----------------------------------------------------------------------------------- |